 When Alen from SEOmonitor approached us last summer we were thrilled not only because we are helping a well-known brand and an SEO tool meet their goals, but we’re learning a great deal from those who are the best when it comes to SEO.

 The summer of 2018 was pretty hectic for us, with numerous projects drawing to a close.
 At the same time, at SEOmonitor, they were ready to launch Signals, a companion to their SEO platform that aims to provide instant insights about your ongoing SEO campaigns.

 They wanted every marketing material to stand out and communicate how easy and frictionless it is to manage an SEO agency’s day to day activities straight from Signals.
 In order to do that, they needed the tech and the development partner to quickly move forward with the project goals.

-Their old website was built on Wordpress with a cacophony of plugins and CSS overwrites.
-Loading times were ridiculous and what made the work even more difficult was the constant trial and error approach to WordPress, the theme and the plugins updates.
+Their old website was built on WordPress with a cacophony of plugins and CSS overwrites.
+Loading times were ridiculous and what made the work even more difficult was the constant trial and error approach to WordPress, the theme, and the plugins updated.

 Basically, they needed web architecture that performs well across browsers and devices, emphasizes developer ergonomics and modern tools, and allows them to continuously deploy new content with ease.

 With Gatsby as their proposed static site generator and short time frame for the project, we needed a headless CMS that we knew would work well with Gatsby and proved hosting solution.

 - The site is built with Gatsby and styled-components

 - Contentful as headless CMS